alexcodeberlin/fastFlat/README.md

 2. Open your web browser and navigate to `http://localhost/fastFlat` to access the application.

 ## Clean Code principles
-The projects code follows proper and consistent naming conventions.
+1. The projects code follows proper and consistent naming conventions.
 It doesn't need a lot of comments because it is self documenting.
-The names for variables and functions are Intention_Revealing.
+The names for variables and functions are Intention revealing.
 My functions have sensefull argument names and they are easy to test.
-I use error handling with Clear Error identification and messages.
+2. I use error handling with Clear Error identification and messages.
+3. All nested if conditions are removed.
+3. The app is secure against sql injection.
 ### ERM:

    Database ERM: